#PulseVoices: John Boyega joins #EndSarsProtests, says Nigerian youth deserve good leadership

-Boyega is the latest among international celebrities lending their voice to the protest which seeks the termination of a police unit accused by many Nigerians of unprofessional conduct including extortion torture and profiling.
+Boyega is the latest among international celebrities lending their voice to the protest which seeks the termination of a police unit accused by many Nigerians of unprofessional conducts including abduction, illegal detention, extortion, torture and profiling.

 In a series of tweets posted on Friday afternoon, the Star Wars actor said, “The youth in Nigeria deserve good leadership and guidance.
 This situation is tied to many other issues.
 Please lend your attention to this pressing problem!”